Navid200/xDrip/docs/Nightscout/NS_Install.md

 If you have logged out, log back into Google and go to [https://console.cloud.google.com](https://console.cloud.google.com).
 Go to the dashboard (top left menu button &#8722;> Cloud Overview &#8722;> Dahsboard).
 Select "Compute Engine" on the left.

-After the external IP address column is populated, click on "SSH" on the right side of the IP address.
+Click on "SSH" on the right side of the IP address on your Nightscout machine.
 A terminal will appear shortly.
 ![](./images/Terminal1.png)

 Copy and paste the following line into the terminal.
 Be very careful not to copy it into any other machine as it will overwrite the contents of the machine.